Skip to content

 A first-class backup/restore feature is planned for a future release.
 In the meantime, back up the underlying storage directly.

-The /data directory is the single source of truth for a club instance — SQLite database, package tarballs, dartdoc HTML, and Flutter SDK installs all live under it.
-If you keep /data as a Docker volume (or host bind-mount), a fresh container started against the same volume picks everything up automatically: the DB opens, tarballs are served from disk, and SDK directories are rediscovered and re-initialised on startup.
-The admin UI also surfaces a popup if any database entries point at missing tarballs after a partial restore, so you can clean up stranded records.
+A fresh container started against a restored db/ + blobs/ picks everything up automatically: the DB opens, tarballs and screenshots are served from disk, SDKs re-initialise on first scoring job.
+The admin UI surfaces a popup if any database entries point at missing tarballs after a partial restore, so you can clean up stranded records.

 What to Back Up